801-262-6060

 4 Reasons a Judge May Deny Bail

-Why are some prisoners not even given a chance to post bail when others seem to receive it so easy?
-The bail process can be very confusing and frustrating to go through.
-But it’s a lot easier when you know what chance you may or may not have to get a bail bond.
-When you are in prison waiting for your hearing, you are likely to be given the opportunity for bail.
-Bail is when the judge grants you the opportunity to be released from jail if you pay a fee and promise to show up for your court hearing.
-A bail bond gives you the chance to be released from jail instead of spending weeks or even months behind bars awaiting your trial.
+When the judge grants you the opportunity to be released from jail if you pay a fee as a promise to show up for your court hearing, that fee is called bail.
+A bail bond is a medium for paying the bail, by hiring a bail bondsman to cover the fee for you.
+It gives you the chance to be released from jail instead of spending weeks or even months behind bars awaiting your trial.
 You can get a bail bond from a local bondsman or agency.
-However, there are situations where the judge is required or may choose to deny bail altogether.
+However, there are situations where the judge chooses to or is required to deny bail altogether.

 Felony Charges